antonlogvinenko/jacket/README.md

 Current state:
 * Lexer with regular grammar described by the means of finite state machine.
 Battatrries (fsm) included.
 Ready.
 * Parser.
 Ready.
 * Semantic analysis.
-In progress, almost ready.
+In progress, ready in a week
 * Code generation.
 Yet to come.
 * Optimizations.
 Probably.